lballore/metal-parser/docs/user_guide.rst

     print(songs_list)

-Get all the albums of a specific artist:
+Get all the albums of a specific artist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::